OneOaaS/graphtrees/README.md

 7.draw graph if no exist graph in host if item type is Numeric
 Note:
-   click group and host,display graph in host graph click Application,dispaly 3 type:
+   click group and host,display graph in host graph click Application,dispaly 3 types:
    1.default graph
-   2.not exist graph is item type is Numeric
-   4.item tpye is Character\Log\Text
+   2.Draw graph for not exist graph(item type is Numeric) 4.item tpye is Character\Log\Text
 ```
 ##zabbix version  3.0.4